James M. Catterson: Legal career

-Catterson was a Justice of the New York State Supreme Court in Suffolk County from 1999 to 2004.
-In 2004, he was designated a Justice for the Appellate Division, First Judicial Department in 2004 by Governor George Pataki.
+Catterson was a justice of the New York State Supreme Court in Suffolk County from 1999 to 2004.
+In 2004, he was designated a justice for the Appellate Division, First Judicial Department, by Governor George Pataki.

-In 2012, Judge Catterson lost his bid for reelection to the Supreme Court in the 10th Judicial District (Nassau and Suffolk Counties).
+In 2012, Catterson lost his bid for reelection to the Supreme Court in the 10th Judicial District (Nassau and Suffolk Counties).
 As a result, his term on the Appellate Division automatically expired on December 31, 2012.

-Judge Catterson is now a partner at the firm of Pillsbury Winthrop Shaw Pittman LLP located in the New York office.
+Catterson is now a partner at the firm of Pillsbury Winthrop Shaw Pittman LLP located in the New York office.